Essential Packing List

 Pack at least one outfit that is perfect for dinner time.
 I’d suggest a short sleeve shirt and jacket for men, and a dress for ladies with a shawl/scarf or jacket.
 I personally like a lace jacket.
 It takes up virtually no weight or space, it doesn’t crease and it can dress up my day clothes sufficiently for an evening outfit if need be.

-They are also perfect for night events such as fashion shows, or an international travel event that requires you look classy or to add a touch of luxury and style.
-The worst thing you want to happen to you is to miss a very nice opportunity just because you didn’t have that perfect outfit for the night and it is embarrassing to feel ‘under-dressed’.
+They are also perfect for night events such as fashion shows, or an international travel event that requires you to look classy or to add a touch of luxury and style.
+The worst thing you want to happen to you is to miss a very nice opportunity just because you didn’t have that perfect outfit for the night.
+It is embarrassing to feel ‘underdressed’.
 Pack something that is elegant and that you are comfortable in.

-For a luxury holiday, a cruise or business trips it is best to ‘dress to impress’.
+For a luxury holiday, a cruise or business trips it is best to dress to impress.
 Try to add to your Packing List some decent looking or official clothing that will make the trip rewarding.
 If you are a lady, you might need a few nice looking dresses, skirts, shirts and a jacket for the trip and several lovely scarves can turn a casual outfit into one of style and class.
-Men, on the other hand, should think of carrying lightweight and non-crease trousers, a nice shirt, and if the need calls for it, even a tie.
-Remember ties and scarves take up very little space and can be popped in a pocket or handbag if need requires you to add or remove from your dress code on any occasion.
+Men, on the other hand, should think of carrying lightweight and non-crease trousers, a nice shirt, and if the need calls for it, and even a tie.
+Remember ties and scarves take up very little space and can be popped in a pocket or handbag if need requires you to add or remove from your dress-code on any occasion.

 However, clothes restrictions on tight jeans, tight and revealing tops, bare shoulders, skimpy dresses, revealing knees etc can cause you a problem.
 You need to be dressed correctly for restaurants, churches and mosques visits and be respectful of religions and customs too.